brunaellen/forum-project-springBoot-API-REST/README.md

 #### DELETE /topics/delete/1

-Endpoints that delete a topic given a topic id:
+Endpoints that delete a topic, given a topic id:

 Usage: